Elikill58/Negativity/README.md

  1.13.2, 1.14.4, 1.15.2, 1.16.1, 1.16.5`

 4. You should use buildtools with this command `java -jar BuildTools.jar --rev <version> --remapped` for Spigot 1.17/1.18/1.18.2/1.19 (or comment them in `settings.gradle`).
- You need to place the jar in `spigot/spigot18` if you want 1.18 and you have comment others ones.
-If you want other version, do the same thing for `spigot/spigot17` etc...

 5. Set up a Forge workspace for the Sponge plugin: `./gradlew :sponge7:setupDecompWorkspace`.
 This step will take some time to complete